Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 - [ ] Fill the `Terraform Variables` with required `___**` values
 - [ ] Start a new run on the workspace

+The output of the terraform cloud workspace will be the Azure Active Directory Application ID and the Azure Active Directory Application Secret, inspet the output file ```terraform.tfstate``` to get theses values.

 See more about Terraform Cloud : [What is Terraform Cloud](https://developer.hashicorp.com/terraform/cloud-docs)